ohioh/CleanCode/Chapter1/CleanCode.md

 -> “crisp abstraction” to be a fascinating oxymoron!

 “Big” Dave Thomas:
-Clean code can be read, and enhanced by a developer other than its original author.
+<p>Clean code can be read, and enhanced by a
+developer other than its original author.
 It has unit and acceptance tests.
 It has meaningful names.
 It provides one way rather than many